What to Do in a Fire

 - If you don't see smoke — and the door is not hot — then use your fingers to lightly touch the doorknob.
 If the doorknob is hot or very warm — don't open the door!

-If the doorknob feels cool, and you can't see any smoke around the door, you can open the door very carefully and slowly.
+If the doorknob feels cool, and you can't see any smoke around the door, open the door very carefully and slowly.
 When you open the door, if you feel a burst of heat or smoke pours into the room, quickly shut the door and make sure it is really closed.
 If there's no smoke or heat when you open the door, go toward your escape route exit.

 If you can see smoke in the house, stay low to the ground as you make your way to the exit.
 In a fire, smoke and poisonous air hurt more people than the actual flames do.
 You'll breathe less smoke if you stay close to the ground.